ssl-hep/ServiceX_frontend/docs/connect_servicex.rst

 ~~~~~~~~~~~~~

 - Python 3.8, or above
-- Access to ServiceX endpoint (Member of the ATLAS or CMS collaborations)
+- Access to ServiceX endpoint

 Installation
 ~~~~~~~~~~~~